 Switzerland has three (full) official languages: German, French and Italian, which are used more universally by federal government, and a fourth, Romansh, which is used when communicating with Romansh speakers1.

-While echoes of French and Italian dialects can be detected in today’s Swiss French and Italian, these dialects have been lost in time, and are now rarely heard.
+While echoes of local dialects can be detected in today’s Swiss French and Italian, these dialects have been lost in time, and are now rarely heard.
 Switzerland’s German dialects on the other hand, are the mainstay of local communication in German-speaking Switzerland.

 However, when the Swiss government publishes documents in German, it uses standard or high German, the same German taught in Swiss schools and used in Germany.
 This means that Swiss-German speakers are all essentially bilingual, speaking both Swiss- and standard-German.